ayanmaj92/starter-hugo-academic-v5/content/authors/admin/_index.md

 bio: My research interests broadly encompass applications of machine learning in decision-making and high-stakes scenarios while ensuring the fairness, explainability and robustness of such systems.

 interests:
-- Machine Learning
+- AI Safety
+- LLMs & VLMs
 - Fairness
 - Explainability
 - Causality
-- Accountability

 education: